ShadowSlayer03/React-YT-Clone/README.md

 - **Visit Channel**: Users can visit any YT channel and see their videos.
 - **Responsive Design**: The UI is designed to be responsive, ensuring a consistent experience across devices.

+## Live Preview
+A live preview of the website is hosted at [https://youtube-react-arj.netlify.app/](https://youtube-react-arj.netlify.app/)

 ## Installation 🚀

 1. Clone the repository: